5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ## I. Preparations
 ### Obtaining an Audio CODEC dump in Linux
 Why Linux?
-Unfortunately, neither Codec dumps created with OpenCore nor Clover can be processed by the tools we need to visualize the data of the codec dump.
-Therefore, we need to use (a live version of) Linux to create the codec dump.
+Unfortunately, neither Codec dumps created with OpenCore nor Clover can be processed with the tools we need to visualize the data of the codec dump.
+When using dumps created in Linux however, the tools can handle the data inside the dumps just fine.

+This might be because in Linux, the paths of an audio codec are dynamically discovered through a graph traversal algorithm.
+And in cases where the algorithm fails, it uses a huge lookup table of patches specific to each Codec.

+Therefore, we will use (a live version of) Linux to create the codec dump without having to actually install Linux.
 I will use Ventoy for this.
 It prepares a USB flash drive which can run almost any ISO directly without having to create a USB installer.

 #### Preparing a USB flash drive for running Linux from an ISO
 Users who already have Linux installed can skip to "Dumping the Audio Codec"!